Seton Hall Leadership Institute

 Selection and Retention Requirements

-Students should apply to the leadership program after they have been accepted to the university.
-Students will apply directly to the respective school/college in which they will attend.
-Application requirements and selection criteria are determined by the Associate Director of each school/college with input from the Executive Director.
-Leadership students are required to maintain in good standing with the university.
+Students can apply to the Leadership program before their freshmen or sophomore years.
+The application and criteria are available on the Buccino Leadership Institute website.
+GPA and leadership experience and potential are weighed.
+Leadership students are required to maintain in good standing with the university and sustain a standard GPA.
 Enrollment in the leadership program is a privilege – students may be removed from the program due to lack of participation, poor performance, or inappropriate conduct.

 Apply to Seton Hall